undreamai/LLMUnity/README.md

 Alternative models can be downloaded from [HuggingFace](https://huggingface.co/models).<br>
 The models should be able to use the ChatML prompt format as this is hardcoded at the moment in llama.cpp.<br>
 The required model format is .gguf as defined by the llama.cpp.<br>
-The easiest way is to download gguf models directly by [TheBloke](https://huggingface.co/TheBloke) who has converted an astonishing number of models :rainbow:!<br>
+The easiest way is to download gguf models directly by [TheBloke](https://huggingface.co/TheBloke) who has converted an astonishing number of models 🌈!<br>
 Otherwise other model formats can be converted to gguf with the `convert.py` script of the llama.cpp as described [here](https://github.com/ggerganov/llama.cpp/tree/master?tab=readme-ov-file#prepare-data--run).<br>

-:grey_exclamation: Before using any model make sure you **check their license** :grey_exclamation:
+❕ Before using any model make sure you **check their license** ❕

 ## Options

 - `Show/Hide Advanced Options` Toggle to show/hide advanced options from below
 - `Show/Hide Expert Options` Toggle to show/hide expert options from below

-#### :computer: Server Settings
+#### 💻 Server Settings

 <div>
 <img width="300" src=".github/GameObject.png" align="right"/>